HenSch90/SiD/Modul-F3_Mobilität.md

 is:

-it1: (azufskein): … dem sozialen Kontakt zu Einheimischen?
+it1: (azufskein): … dem Kontakt zu Einheimischen?

-it2: (azufskstu): … dem sozialen Kontakt zu Studierenden?
+it2: (azufskstu): … dem Kontakt zu Studierenden?

-it3: (azufsklehr): … dem sozialen Kontakt zu Lehrenden?
+it3: (azufsklehr): … dem Kontakt zu Lehrenden?

 it4: (azuflernerf): … den gewonnen fachlichen Kenntnissen?